 As with most epithelial cancers, the incidence of unknown primary cancer increases with advancing age, although a wide age range exists.
 Some evidence suggests that younger patients are more likely to have poorly differentiated histologies.

 At autopsy, a primary site is identified in 70% to 80% of patients.
-Above the diaphragm, the lungs are the most common primary site, whereas various gastrointestinal (GI) sites (pancreas, colon, stomach, liver) are most common below the diaphragm.
-Recently, gene expression profiling has also predicted most primary sites to be in the GI tract or lungs, but breast and ovarian cancers have been more common than in historical autopsy series.
+Above the diaphragm, the lungs are the most common primary disease site, whereas various gastrointestinal (GI) sites of disease (pancreas, colon, stomach, liver) are most common below the diaphragm.
+Recently, gene expression profiling has also predicted most primary sites to be in the GI tract or lungs, but breast and ovarian cancers have been more commonly seen with this assessment method than in historical autopsy series.

 Sites of Metastatic Involvement